 Read protocols and recommendations related to face coverings, physical distancing, handwashing, and more

 Your health and the health of our community is our primary concern.
-Our collective safety requires everyone to consistently follow best practices for preventing the spread of COVID-19—including getting vaccinated and boosted, following proper hygiene, and reporting any symptoms.
+Our collective safety requires everyone to consistently follow best practices for preventing the spread of COVID-19—including getting vaccinated, following proper hygiene, and reporting any symptoms.